CacheGuard-OS

 - apply

-Please note that LDAP filters can only be used when the Web authentication mode is activated.
-Please refer to the
+Please note that LDAP filters can only be used when Web authentication mode is activated.
+Refer to the

 Web Authentication section and the

-authenticate command manual for further information on LDAP authentication.
+authenticate command manual for more information on LDAP authentication.

-memberUid specifies the LDAP attribute used to store the login name provided by users during the authentication.
+memberUid parameter specifies the LDAP attribute used to store the login name provided by users during authentication.
 The

-objectclass=posixGroup is the request to retrieve the user on the LDAP server.
+objectclass=posixGroup defines the request used to retrieve the user information from the LDAP server.